ckirby/django-model-ident/README.rst

 How Does It Work
 ----------------

-ON ready() django-model-ident monkey patches all the models found in your INSTALLED_APPS with the method ident_(pk).
+On ready() django-model-ident monkey patches all the models found in your INSTALLED_APPS with the method ident_(pk).
 This calls <model>._base_manager.get(pk=pk).
 We use _base_manager so as not to get confused by changes in ModelManagers.